-In regard to fellowships and assistantships, see page 123 of this Catalogue.
-In addition there are available for students with high scholastic attainments graduate scholarships covering onehalf or the whole of the tuition fee.
+In regard to fellowships and assistantships, see page 134 of this Catalogue.
+In addition, to students with high scholastic attainments there may be awarded graduate scholarships covering onehalf or the whole of the tuition fee.
 For such students loans also may be arranged, for which application should be made to the Student-Aid Committee.